rahatkhan0031/average_brightness_calculator_RGB-LED/README.md

-# 💡 Average Brightness Calculator with Arduino
+# 💡 Average Brightness Calculation with Arduino

 This project reads brightness values from a light sensor, calculates the average over time, and outputs the result via the Serial Monitor.